senorprogrammer/til/README.md

 ## Configuration

-When you first ran `til --help` it will have either exploded with an error message (open an issue here with the message, if you like), or it will have displayed the help info.
+When you first ran `til --help` it either exploded with an error message (open an issue here with the message), or it displayed the help info.
 If you saw help info, it also will have created a configuration file that you'll need to edit.

-That file is probably in `~/.config/til/config.yml`.
-If you're an XDG base directory kind of person, it will be wherever that is.
+The config file is in `~/.config/til/config.yml` (if you're an XDG kind of person, it will be wherever you've set that to).

 Open `~/.config/til/config.yml`, change the following, and save: